siwakotyprabodh-spec/social-listening-tool/README.md

 ## Troubleshooting

 If translations are still poor quality:
-1. Check that the source text is actually in Nepali
+1. Check that the source text is in the expected language
 2. Try different quality modes
 3. Ensure the text is not too short (minimum 50 characters)
 4. Check the console output for translation service errors